 The bakery owners said, however, that the costs of meeting the new regulations would put them out of business.
 The USDA’s proposal was quashed after Jay Rockefeller, U.S. Senator for West Virginia, intervened.

 In the early 2000s, the U.S. military began including a version of the pepperoni roll in one of the MREs (Meals, Ready-to-Eat) provided to troops.
-In the late 2000s, the U.S. Army changed the pepperoni roll to its First Strike Ration.
+In the late 2000s, the U.S. Army added the pepperoni roll to its First Strike Ration.
 These rations are designed for light infantry, airborne, and special forces during a typical 72-hour patrol.

 The pepperoni roll’s compact size and comparatively high nutritional return make it an ideal ration for these patrols.
 These rations were extensively employed during Operation Enduring Freedom.
 The military’s rolls are made by a North Carolina company.